Samsung Galaxy Watch 4 review: The first take of a great future idea

-I'd love to say the new Samsung Galaxy Watch 4 delivers the ultimate Android watch experience.
+I'd love to say the new Samsung Galaxy Watch 4, which starts at $250 (£249), delivers the ultimate Android watch experience.
 I can't quite say that, but it's close.
 After wearing Samsung's newest watches for two weeks, however, I've liked it more over time.
-It's the first to run a whole new Google Wear OS co-designed by Samsung and Google, I'd say the future looks promising, but the present looks a little unresolved.
+It's the first to run a whole new Google Wear OS co-designed by Samsung and Google, and while I'd say the future looks promising, the present looks a little unresolved.
 In a sense, my final feelings now are still pretty similar to my first few days wearing them.

 Samsung makes great watches.
-The Galaxy Watch 3 was a strong mix of fitness/health features and a lot of smartwatch connectivity.
+The Galaxy Watch 3 was a strong mix of fitness and health features and a lot of smartwatch connectivity.
 But Samsung's Tizen OS and app store always stayed apart from Google's Android ecosystem.
 The Galaxy Watch 4 has much of the same design and features as last year's watch, but with more health sensor tech.
 The OS is the Big New Thing, though.

 Like